designhubz-org/android-example/README.md

     }
  }
 ```
-- In your app’s build.gradle add this dependency:
+- In your appâ€™s build.gradle add this dependency:

 ```gradle
 dependencies{